energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 a) Finalization of how vendors/manufacturers are on-boarded/registered into EW-AI,
 b) How devices are fully authenticated/secured (I will integrate with ENS and DID identifiers though obviously) and I realize full authentication will ultimately be required,
-c) CVM implementation (there are many privacy and access considerations in a multi-tenated system).
-I'm setting the project up for SVM, but will develop with the ultimate CVM goal in mind however, and try to incorporate anything practical to facilitate later expansion for supporting CVM,
+c) CVM implementation (there are many privacy and access considerations in a multi-tenat system).
+I'm setting the project up for SVM but will develop with the ultimate CVM goal in mind and try to incorporate anything practical to facilitate later expansion for supporting CVM,
 d) Performance tuning and optimizations,
 e) IT/Production/Operational deployments, etc.